 To be thankful to God is supreme among all virtues.
 To be grateful and give thanks to God is to worship him as best and beautiful, glorious and gracious.
 Thankfulness to God is also sweet to the soul — it brings us joy.
 Gratitude Research demonstrates what Bible has taught for thousands of years: learn to be thankful and you will be healthier in mind and body and you’ll be a blessing to others.

 We all have met people who are thankful and cheerful, spreading the life-giving aroma of Christ even in bad circumstances.
 We’ve seen how they persevere with a positive attitude.
 We’ve been blessed by their refreshing mindset of trusting in God.
 We’ve learned that even if they’re suffering physically their prognosis is improved because of their gratitude.

-How can be so thankful in unfairness, difficulty, or pain?
+How can they be so thankful in unfairness, difficulty, or pain?
 Because they’re drinking from “river whose streams make glad the city of God” (Psalm 46:4).
 They see the unseen city, whose architect and builder is God, and they are living with their citizenship in those heavenly realms (Hebrews 11:8-18).
 Not only does this give them hope for their future, but also much grace for today.

 Bible Verses on Thankfulness

 Here are some of my favorite Bible verses on thankfulness.
 This is God’s wisdom to nourish a positive spirit to help us thrive as individuals and families.
 Each verse is introduced with a comment from me to help you apply the word of God in your life.
 At Thanksgiving, we share these verses around the table — each person reads a verse and then shares something they are thankful for this year.

 God is good always and forever so let’s thank him again and again and again!!!